MicrosoftDocs/windows-powershell-docs/docset/windows/adfs/Get-AdfsDeviceRegistrationUpnSuffix.md

 ### Microsoft.IdentityServer.Management.Commands.GetAdfsDeviceRegistrationUpnSuffix+DrsBinding

-Returns one or more DrsBinding objects that represent the deevice registration service UPN suffix resources for the Federation Service.
+Returns one or more DrsBinding objects that represent the device registration service UPN suffix resources for the Federation Service.

 ## NOTES